kyungrae/study/designing-data-intensive-applications/part2.md

 The best candidate for leadership is usually the replica with the most up-to-date data changes from the old leader.
 3. Reconfiguring the system to use the new leader.
 Clients now need to send their write requests to the new leader.
-If the old leader comes back, it might still believe that it is the leader, not realizing that the other replicas have forced it to step down.
+If the old leader comes back, it might still believe that it is the leader.
 The system needs to ensure that the old leader becomes a follower and recognizes the new leader.

 Failover is fraught with things that can go wrong:

 - If asynchronous replication is used, the new leader may not have received all the writes from the old leader before it failed.
-If the former leader rejoin the cluster after a new leader has been chosen, what should happen to those writes?
-The most common solution is for the old leader's unreplicated writes to simply be discarded, which may violate client's durability expectations.
+If the former leader rejoin the cluster after a new leader has been chosen, the old leader's unreplicated writes usually are discarded, which may violate client's durability expectations.
 - Discarding writes is especially dangerous if other storage systems outside of the database need to be coordinated with the database contents.
 For example, an out-of-date MySQL follower was promoted to leader.
 The database used an autoincrementing counter to assign primary keys to new rows, it reused some primary keys that were previously assigned by the old leader.